 $ docker pull my.registry:5000/mssola/image:latest

 If you are also an administrator make sure to understand all the nuts and bolts regarding deploying and configuring Portus.
-In order to do this, just go to the documentation page.
-Another interesting page is the features page, in which you will learn about the capabilities that Portus has to offer.
+Note that the documentation page has many more resources that might be useful when setting up Portus.
+Another interesting page is the features page, in which you will learn about all the capabilities that Portus has to offer.